 Table 11 also shows how respondents in Policy Environment 2, answered if their institution had a policy which explicitly denies undocumented students admission into their respective institution.
 Only 52.5% of respondents answered the question, and 47.5% of respondents were missing.
-Table 11 also illustrates how 4.8 % of institutions responded their institution had a policy which denied admissions to undocumented students.
+Table 11 also illustrates how 4.8% of institutions responded their institution had a policy which denied admissions to undocumented students.
 Institutions responding their institution did not have a policy, which denied undocumented students, were 76.2%.
-Institutions that did not know if their institutions had a policy in place, which denied admissions to undocumented students, were 19%, and 47.5% of respondents were missing.
+Institutions that did not know if their institutions had a policy in place, which denied admissions to undocumented students were missing.